spring-edge/nodejs-sms/README.md

-SpringEdge REST API for Node.js
+SMS REST API for Node.js using Spring Edge
 ================================

-This repository contains A nodejs RestAPI package to send sms using Spring Edge APIs
+This repository contains A nodejs RestAPI package to send sms using Spring Edge (https://www.springedge.com) APIs

 Requirements
 ------------